-A great and free example of a 3D scanning application is the iOS app Trnio.
+A great, affordable example of a 3D scanning application is the iOS app Trnio.
 Plus Trnio includes native Sketchfab and Facebook sharing.
 Check out the quick video tutorial below:

 If you need further instruction, check out the full Trnio tutorial page.

 A voxel is the 3D equivalent of a pixel, or, a value on a 3D grid.
 In other words, a voxel is the smallest bit of a 3D object.
 With a number of voxels, you can create a 3D object.
 They tend to look like cubes or blocks stacked together, and most often, they resemble 8-bit artwork or video games, like Super Mario.